oplS17projects/Simple-Task-Manager/README.md

 -->
 ### First Milestone (Sun Apr 9)

 Basic task objects can be fetched from the server, and basic interactions (view, add, delete, edit, sync) can be done through the REPL.

 Server side application will be able to store basic task objects and send them to client.

 ### Second Milestone (Sun Apr 16)

-Can generate a "today's tasks" list, and have some simple customizations for it (Hours of work for the day, filter out certain tags)
+Can generate a "today's tasks" list, and have some simple customizations for it (Hours of work for the day, etc)
 Full basic server functionality will be implemented.

-### Public Presentation (Mon Apr 24, Wed Apr 26, or Fri Apr 28 [your date to be determined later])
+### Public Presentation Fri Apr 28

-Basic GUI to view, add, edit, and delete tasks.
-Panel for daily task list.
-Maybe generate panels for ever tags (or allow users to create a panel for a specific tags).
-Other stretch goals.
+Very basic GUI to view tasks.

 Application will be functional and server stretch goals may be implemented.

 ## Group Responsibilities